bsgriggs/mendix-key-press-action/README.md

 6. Add to the key watch list an item for each arrow key
    - Key name: ArrowUp, ArrowRight, ArrowLeft, ArrowDown
    - A **Nanoflow** for each key (i.e. ACT_Row_KeyUp, ACT_Row_KeyRight)
-7. In ACT_Row_KeyDown, add logic to determine if the current row is the last row (by SequenceNr).
-If the current row is not the highest row, do a while loop that runs the Focus Next action for the number of items in a row (9 in the example image).
+7. In ACT_Row_KeyDown, add logic to determine if the current row is the last row by retrieving up to the root object then retrieve back down to the list of rows and sort by SequenceNr.
+If the current row is not the highest row, do a while loop that runs the Focus Next action for the number of items in a row (5 in the example image).
 ![ACT_Row_KeyDown](https://github.com/bsgriggs/mendix-key-press-action/blob/media/ACT_Row_KeyDown.png)
 8. In ACT_Row_KeyUp, copy the the logic in ACT_Row_KeyDown.
 Change the sort action to look for the lowest row and make sure the current row is not the lowest row.
 Change Focus Next to Focus Previous.
-9. Create a new java script action called "JSA_ActiveElementContainsClassName" with the following settings:
+9. Create a new JavaScript action called "JSA_ActiveElementContainsClassname" with the following settings:
    - add a string parameter called "ClassName"
    - set the return value to a boolean
-10. Paste the following code into the java script action
+10. Paste the following code into the JavaScript action
 ```
 if (className.trim() !== ""){
 	const activeElement = document.activeElement;